matteoceschia/ImageSegmentationClustering/README.md

 into collections of tracker pixels and numbered as clusters in a map container, ready to be turned back into geiger hit collections by the utility function image2gg.

+## Utilities

+The image segmentation library contains three utility objects which might or might not be of more general interest.

+The GG2ImageConverter object takes in geiger hits in the simplest but sufficient form as a vector of meta information, where meta information consists of three integers which are sufficient to uniquely identify a geiger hit, side, row and column.
+One member function then converts geiger hits to an image which is stored in the most compact format as a vector of bools with each bit corresponding to an image pixel, being either on or off.
+The idea is to use this function to work on tracker sides separately hence left and right side tracker images are delivered.

+The second member function, image2gg converts images back to geiger hit collections, stored in a map with a counting index since these are designed to be clusters.
+It is hence not a direct inverse of the first function from above.

+The ImageLabel object does most of the image segmentation work for the image segmentation algorithm from above, (A).
+Representing a general image label algorithm, it offers several convenience functions but works otherwise identically to, for instance, the label function in the scipy ndimage python library.
+Connected pixels are defined as neighbours where neighbours include pixels on the diagonals.

+Finally, the graph object is a specialised graph object structure, chosen to be as simple as possible since very little is asked of it.
+Only member functions delivering simple node properties and a shortest path algorithm are required.
+Therefore, the (undirected) graph is specialised to hold only integer data and keep therefore path and other algorithms as simple as possible.
+This is possible since all the more complex data for the image segmentation is outsourced to a fixed and countable node container outside the graph object such that the identification of nodes can proceed entirely on the basis of indices originating from that node container.

+The image segmentation library requires no external libraries other than C++11 standard libraries for any of the objects it contains.